Dr. Karen Holl

 |

 I am broadly interested in restoration processes in tropical forests.
 As young secondary forests become increasingly pervasive across the Latin America, I am curious what the future will be for these ecosystems.
 I am particularly interested in the ways that plant-animal interactions, especially seed dispersal, may drive continuing succession in secondary forests.
-My research in southern Costa Rica will investigate the influence of avian seed dispersers on establishment of later successional large-seeded tree species.
+My research in southern Costa Rica investigates the influence of avian seed dispersers on establishment of later successional large-seeded tree species.
 I plan to analyze existing long-term data sets, examine functional traits of trees in the regional species pool, and experimentally test the extent to which certain larger-seeded tree species are dispersal-limited in mid-successional sites initially subject to varied restoration methods and landscape contexts.

 Past Lab Members